Lextuga007/Philosopher-Analyst-Netlify/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I work as a Senior Information Analyst at Nottinghamshire Healthcare NHS Foundation Trust working with both R and SQL.
+I work as a Data Scientist at Nottinghamshire Healthcare NHS Foundation Trust working with both R and SQL.

 I'm a Fellow of the [NHS-R Community](https://nhsrcommunity.com/) and I am the Non-Exec Director at [AphA (Association of Professional Healthcare Analysts)](https://www.aphanalysts.org/).
 NHS colleagues can use [Hexitime](https://hexitime.com/) time bank to exchange time and skills.